Arthur McKay: Career

 In 1952, McKay joined the staff of the Regina Art School (today University of Regina).
 From 1951 to 1956, he was a lecturer in art at the University of Saskatchewan.
 While there, McKay helped organize a series of Emma Lake Artists' Workshops in rural Saskatchewan.
 He became an associate professor in art there between 1956 and 1974, and director from 1964 to 1967.
 In 1978, he was an associate professor of art at the University of Regina.

 McKay received national and international attention as one of the painting group the Regina Five.
 The group's paintings were exhibited at the National Gallery of Canada in 1961 in a show titled "Five Painters from Regina".
 He was influenced in the 1960s by Barnett Newman, whom he, Ron Bloore, and Roy Kiyooka invited to the Emma Lake Artists' Workshop as guest artist in 1959.

 McKay's best known works are his scraped enamel circular and rectangular "mandalas", in which he uses relaxing, contemplative imagery to depict ideas related to Zen Buddhism.
 McKay was included in Clement Greenberg's 1964 "Post-Painterly Abstraction" exhibition.
 In the 1970s, he continued to paint abstractions but also reintroduced the landscape in his work.

 In 1997, the MacKenzie Art Gallery mounted a national travelling exhibition, "Arthur F. McKay: A Critical Retrospective".
 At the exhibition opening, McKay said: "If I had known I was that good, I would have painted more."

-His work is in many collections, both public and private, such as the National Gallery of Canada, Ottawa.
+His work is in many collections, both public and private, such as the National Gallery of Canada, Ottawa and Art Gallery of Guelph.

 McKay died on August 3, 2000, in Squamish, British Columbia, at the age of 73.